 Full Picture offers 2 methods of excluding users from being tracked – one for logged-in users and one for users who are not logged-in.

-Excluding logged-in users by role
+Excluding logged-in users

 The most typical way of excluding traffic is to disable tracking for users with specific user roles e.g. editor, author, shop manager, etc. The role of administrator is always excluded from tracking.